Literacy

 Description: Project Core is a stepping-up technology implementation grant directed by the Center for Literacy and Disability Studies, Department of Allied Health Sciences, UNC-Chapel Hill.
 The primary goals of Project Core are two-fold: Empower teachers and classroom professionals to deliver access to a Universal Core vocabulary and communication instruction during the naturally occurring academic and daily routines of the school day.
 Improve the academic achievement of students with significant...

-Description: Whether you have dyslexia, ADHD, a concussion, or another reading disability, with Speechify, reading is never a barrier.
+Description: Whether you have dyslexia, ADHD, a concussion, or another reading disability, with Speecify, reading is never a barrier.
 Create audiobooks from anything.
 Have text read out to you in natural human voices.
 Read faster, retain more information, and save time.

 Description: Bring the World to Your Classroom (English Language Arts, Mathematics, Social Studies, Science and more) WETA and PBS have curate FREE, standards-aligned videos, interactives, lesson plans, and more for teachers.
 You can browse by Subject or by Grade.
 Featured lesson plans in this collection contain full contextualization for the media they include.
 Plan and adapt our lessons in creative ways, using the Lesson Builder tool, Google Classroom, Remind, and more.
 For early educators, we’ve...

-Description: This guide (available in Spanish) is designed to support professionals and families in understanding assistive technology (AT) and identifying possible AT tools for students from preschool through high school.
-“I have severe dyslexia and it's hard for me to read and write.
+Description: This guide designed to support professionals and families in understanding assistive technology (AT) and identifying possible AT tools for students from preschool through high school.
+(Updated 9/2023) “I have severe dyslexia and it's hard for me to read and write.
 In the eighth grade, I could not write down a single word.
 The first time I used a program with voice recognition, I wrote a whole short story.
-Using AT means I can do things myself and I don't have to depend on someone...
+Using AT means I can do things myself and I don't have to depend on someone else to...

 Description: Livescribe smartpens breathe digital life into your handwritten notes and empower you to do incredible things with them.
 Every meeting, every lecture, every interaction, every word – make them count even more with Livescribe.
 Livescribe smartpens can record voice while you write, adding a new dimension of information to your notes Recorded notes are accurately transcribed and made ready to share across your cloud services from the Livescribe+ app With Livescribe your notebooks are...